 Parents know good sleep is essential for healthy growth and functioning.
 Parents also know that good sleep can be hard to come by.

 Families seek out the Children’s Sleep Center for our experience in treating rare and common sleep disorders in infants, children and adolescents.
-At Children’s Hospitals and Clinics of Minnesota, we specialize in identifying and treating the full gamut of sleep challenges, ranging from difficulties falling asleep, staying asleep, or with breathing during sleep, to difficulties waking up and staying awake.
+At Children’s Minnesota, we specialize in identifying and treating the full gamut of sleep challenges, ranging from difficulties falling asleep, staying asleep, or with breathing during sleep, to difficulties waking up and staying awake.

 - More Sleep Disorders resources from the Children’s Sleep Center